ethereum/EIPs/EIPS/eip-ldgrtoken.md

     /**
      * Specify that only the owner (issuer) may execute a function.
      *
-     * ‘onlyOwner’ requires the msg.sender to be the owner’s address.
+     * onlyOwner requires the msg.sender to be the owner’s address.
      */
     modifier onlyOwner();

     /**
      * Specify that only the issuer’s transferAgent may execute a function.
      *
-     * ‘onlyIssuerTransferAgent’ requires the msg.sender to be the transferAgent’s address.
+     * onlyIssuerTransferAgent requires the msg.sender to be the transferAgent’s address.
      */
     modifier onlyIssuerTransferAgent();

     /**
      * Transfer ownership of a security from one issuer to another issuer.
      *
-     * ‘transferOwnership’ must implement the onlyOwner modifier to only allow the
+     * transferOwnership must implement the onlyOwner modifier to only allow the
      *     address of the issuer’s owner to transfer ownership.
-     * ‘transferOwnership’ requires the _newOwner address to be the address of the new
+     * transferOwnership requires the _newOwner address to be the address of the new
      *     issuer.
      */
     function transferOwnership(address _newOwner) public onlyOwner;